Best for agency project management: Wrike vs Teamwork (2026 Comparison)

 Who Should Choose Teamwork?

-Teamwork is the better fit if:
+Teamwork is the better choice if:

 Client management is central to your business.
 You deal with clients daily.
 They need visibility.
 They want to approve things.
-They're pinging you for updates at 4:47pm on a Friday.
-Teamwork's client portal turns that chaos into a structured, professional experience — without forcing clients to learn complicated software.
+They're pinging you for updates at 4:47pm on Friday.
+Teamwork's client portal turns that into a structured, professional experience — without forcing clients to learn complicated software.

 The Verdict: Wrike vs Teamwork for Agency Project Management in 2026